Jonas-Ste/GAD_MBA_FC/README.md

 ## 04_Figures
 This folder contains all scripts and files necessary to produce Figures 1-3 from the manuscript (and Figure S2 from the Supplement) as well as the "raw_figures"-subfolder that contains the raw figures in high-resolution PDF format generated from the files/scripts in this directory.
 The scripts "Figure1_create_ridge_plot_region_pairs.R" and "Figure2_create_ridge_plot_region_effects.R" are courtesy of Gang Chen that have been modified to suit the data structure in this repository.
 They will create the ridge plots of region pairs and region effects (Figure 1 and 2).
-Please note that the labels of Figure 1 have been slightly modified (bold font and/or asterisks) to highlight region pairs included in the NHST-analysis.
+Please note that the labels of Figure 1 have been slightly modified (bold font and/or daggers) to highlight region pairs included in the NHST-analysis.
+This has been achieved through editing in Illustrator - see file "Figure1_RP_ridge_plots_corrected_labels_new_annotation.ai".
 The script "Figure3_create_raincloudplot.R" recreates Panel B of Figure 3, the raincloud plots of the vmPFC-PMI z-scores for each group individually.
-The file "Figure3_Illustrator_File.ai" is a project-file for Adobe Illustrator used to create Figure 4 with panels A and B. Please note that Adobe Illustrator, a commercial software, is needed in order to view and edit this file.
+The files "Figure1_RP_ridge_plots_corrected_labels_new_annotation.ai" and "Figure3_Illustrator_File.ai" are project-files for Adobe Illustrator used to create Figure 3 with panels A and B and Figure 1 with the updated annotations.
+Please note that Adobe Illustrator, a commercial software, is needed in order to view and edit this file.
 The file "FigureS1_CONSORT_diagram.pptx" recreates the CONSORT diagram of the study (Figure S1 in the Supplement).